yoshidha30/REAL-TIME-COLLABORATIVE-DOCUMENT-EDITOR-FRONTEND/README.md

-# The below screenshot describes
+# The below screenshot represents

 The modern, real-time editor that offers a clean and responsive interface built with React.js and Quill.js.
 It features a rich toolbar with text formatting options (bold, italic, underline, lists, and more) and a dedicated Save button to manually back up content anytime.
 Perfect for focused, collaborative editing with live updates across users.